mokasha2020/mokasha2020.github.io/_projects/1_project.md

 layout: page
 title: Project 1
 description: Google Data Analytics Bike sharing Capstone Project 2023
-img: assets/img/Bikesharing.jpg
+img: assets/img/Bikesharing.JPG
 importance: 1
 category: work
 ---

-Every project has a beautiful feature showcase page.
-It's easy to include images in a flexible 3-column grid format.
-Make your photos 1/3, 2/3, or full width.
+This is a WORK IN PROGRESS- NOT COMPLETE- TEST
+Case Study: How Does a Bike-Share Navigate Speedy Success?

+Business task:We are to design a marketing strategy to convert casual bike riders to annual members.

+The finance analysts determined that it's more profitable for the company to have membership riders vs casual riders.

+In this study, we need to understand how casual riders differ from membership riders and how to use that knowledge to influence them to be annual members.

+This is the question we need to answer.

+Case Study Roadmap -Prepare

+The data is located on my laptop.
+I downloaded it from the given link in the project document from Google.
+The data is organized by months.
+Every month worth of data is in its own Excel sheet file.
+There are a total of 12 Excel sheets for 2022.

+Are there issues with bias or credibility in this data?

+Data should adhere to the ROCCC principle:

+R(Reliable)

+The data has the information needed to reach the goal of this study.

+It has all the details of the riders that can be analyzed to understand how casual riders differ from membership riders.
+Some fields are missing.
+There lots of blanks in the data.

+We have to determine how to deal with those blanks.
+We can inject data there or ignore them or delete these rows.

+O(Original)

+The data is assumed to be original for the purpose of this study.

+C(Comprehensive)

+The data has all the features that allows us to perform our analysis.
+However, it has some blanks.

+C(Current)

+The data is current.
+We are analyzing the last 12 months of data from Jan 2022 to Dec 2022.

+C(Cited)

+The data is cited.
+It's provided by Motivated International Inc. It's a public data.

-To give your project a background in the portfolio page, just add the img tag to the front matter like so:
+#To give your project a background in the portfolio page, just add the img tag to the front matter like so:

-    ---
+#    ---
-    layout: page
+#    layout: page
-    title: project
+#    title: project
-    description: a project with a background image
+#    description: a project with a background image
-    img: /assets/img/12.jpg
+3    img: /assets/img/12.jpg
-    ---
+#    ---

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">